 Were you recently denied a checking account?
-Did your bank contact you and tell you they closed your account?
+Did your bank contact you to tell you they closed your account?
 If either of these events happened to you, you were probably told it was based on a report from a company called ChexSystems.
-A huge percentage of banks and credit unions use ChexSystems and if you’ve experienced banking mistakes like bounced checks, excessive returned check (NSF) charges, or too many transfers or withdrawals you might be on their blacklist.

 The Best Banks That Don’t Use ChexSystems

-- No initial deposit required
+- NO initial deposit required

-- No NSF/overdraft fees1
+- NO NSF/overdraft fees1

-- No foreign transaction fees
+- NO foreign transaction fees

-- No fees at over 60,000 ATMs2
+- NO fees at over 60,000 ATMs2

-- No fees for mobile and online bill pay
+- NO fees for mobile and online bill pay

-- Free cash deposits at 8,500+ Walgreens
+- FREE cash deposits at 8,500+ Walgreens

 - Get your paycheck up to 2 days early with direct deposit3